 The second K-9 was Barry, a Belgian Malinois, who served from 2001 until his retirement in 2008.
 After retirement, Barry was sold to his handler, Lt.
 Todd Moran.
 In 2012, Barry passed away after enjoying a wonderful and fulfilling life.

-The Grants Pass Department of Public Safety currently has 2 K-9 teams.
-Corporal Jeff Gaunt, a state certified K-9 Master Trainer and Brock a Dutch Malinois and former K-9 of the Navy Seal team, have been working as a team since 2012.
+The Grants Pass Department of Public Safety currently has three K-9 teams.
+Sergeant Jeff Gaunt, a state certified K-9 Master Trainer and Brock a Dutch Malinois and former K-9 of the Navy Seal team, have been working as a team since 2012.

 The K-9 teams train weekly and they are certified through the Oregon Police Canine Association.
 The K-9 teams also attend numerous civilian functions each year.
 These include school visits, local civic groups, and public education programs.

 During their time off, the K-9 enjoy resting at their home, playing, and preparing for their next shift.
 If you have any questions about the K-9 team, please contact Sgt.
-Justin DeKruger or Lt.
+Jeff Gaunt or Lt.
 Todd Moran at 541-450-6260 or by email.